 1970 Plymouth Superbird 440 SIX-PACK 4-SPEED MANUAL

 Undoubtedly the most recognized Mopar of all the time, The Superbird ruled the track and has been a highly coveted collectible on many Mopar enthusiasts' list.
+With the exception of the 6-Pack, it has been restored as per its included original broadcast sheet by renowned Mopar Expert Restorations by Julius, the restoration is fully documented and the car is complete with ownership history.
+A true TWO OWNER Superbird that will please the most discerning collector.

 Great lease rates and Financing also available on any of our inventory!